Academy of Natural Sciences of Drexel University

 The Academy of Natural Sciences of Drexel University, formerly the Academy of Natural Sciences of Philadelphia, is the oldest natural science research institution and museum in the Americas.
 It was founded in 1812, by many of the leading naturalists of the young American republic with an expressed mission of "the encouragement and cultivation of the sciences".
 It has sponsored expeditions, conducted original environmental and systematics research, and amassed natural history collections containing more than 17 million specimens.
 The Academy also organizes public exhibits and educational programs for both schools and the general public.
+On September 1, 2026, Drexel University announced that the museum would close its doors on September 30, with the museum's last day open to the public with regular hours being the 27th.
+The backlash was instant, causing local and national groups to protest and rally to maintain the museum's doors open.